Iraqi Style Dog Fight

 14. Would a fly without wings be called a walk?

 15 Why do they lock gas station bathrooms?
-Are they afraid someone will clean them?
+Are they afraid someone

 16. If a turtle doesn't have a shell, is he homeless or naked?